Current Time in Śródmieście, Poland

 What is the time difference between Śródmieście and New York?

-Śródmieście is usually 5 to 6 hours ahead of New York, depending on the season.
-For example, when it is 9:00 AM in Śródmieście, it is generally 3:00 AM or 4:00 AM in New York, which is why Poland-to-US meetings are usually easier in the Polish afternoon and the US morning.
+In standard time, Śródmieście is 6 hours ahead of New York.
+So when it is 9:00 AM in Śródmieście, it is 3:00 AM in New York, which is usually too early for a normal business call.

 What is the best time to call Śródmieście from the US or UK?